Frequently Asked Questions

 Patients may sit in “airline-style” seats or lay on a stretcher if warranted by their condition.
 The chamber is pressurized with compressed air and patients breathe oxygen through specially-designed hoods, face masks or endotracheal tubes.
 Since they are not in a confined space, like one person chambers (monoplace) commonly found in hospital and outpatient centers, patients are free to stand, move about and stretch during the treatment.
 In case of a medical emergency or a medication need, hands-on treatment is provided instantaneously by the HyOx clinical team accompanying patients inside the chamber, without the decompression wait time associated with monoplace single-patient chambers.

-During treatment, patients can read, listen to music, or watch videos on the chamber’s entertainment system.
+During treatment, patients can read, relax, or watch videos on the chamber’s entertainment system.
 Medications, beverages, snacks, and a private restroom are available at all times during treatment in HyOx’s multi-patient hyperbaric chamber.
 Engineered and manufactured by Gulf Coast Hyperbarics, a Florida firm whose clients include NASA’s Johnson Space Center, HyOx’s chamber are made with the same materials used in the construction of high-pressure oil pipelines.

 Monoplace chambers treat one patient at a time.
 Patients typically must lie flat in one position during the treatment in a glass cylinder-shaped chamber.
 Usually, the chamber is pressurized with 100 percent oxygen which the patient breathes directly.